viviRbi/vyNote/frontend/Angular.md

 # Angular

+## View Encapsulation
+- Determines how Angular hides the styles of a component from bleeding over to the other parts of the application
+- 3 way:
+	- ViewEncapsulation.Emulated (default, the style not bleed to other component),
+	- ViewEncapsulation.None (the style of that component will become global style)
+	- ViewEncapsulation.ShadowDOM:
+		ShadowDOM is a scoped sub-tree that attacted to the shadow host of the main DOM.
+Rendering of the Shadow dom and main dom happens separately.
+	- True encapsulation.
+Not all browser supports

-## What makes a “single page application” (SPA) different from a normal web page?
+## What makes a single page application� (SPA) different from a normal web page?
 - **Single Page Application** means there is only 1 true html file (usually index.html), and all components live there.
 We manage the layout(aka which component got displayed) by routing which copy html file style url
 - **Normal web page** in the other hand have multiple html file and each url represent 1 html file.
 - For first time load, normal webpage is faster but from the second time, single page application is faster